perogi/zipcodes-perogi/README.md

 Versions
 --------
+Version 1.3.201710 minor updates to the data.

+Version 1.3.201709 updated to remove latitude and longitude to _dramatically_ reduce the size of codes.js.
+Future enhancement may include these fields again if end users request it.

 Version 1.2.201709 is the new way to show the year and month of the latest data in format `yyyyMM`

 Version 1.2.0